AnasAbuGhanem/AnasAbuGhanem/README.md

 👋 Hello!
 I'm Anas, a passionate Network infrastructure engineer with a strong background in Palo Alto and Cisco technologies.
 I thrive in the world of network security, ensuring the digital fortress remains impenetrable.

-💼 Currently, I'm working as a Network Security Consultant, specializing in Palo Alto Next-Generation Firewalls and Cisco network infrastructure.
+💼 Currently, I'm working as a Network infrastructure engineer, specializing in network infrastructur working with Palo Alto Next-Generation Firewalls and Cisco network infrastructure.
 I design, configure, and manage secure network solutions to protect against cyber threats and ensure data integrity.

 🌐 My expertise includes:
    - Palo Alto NGFW (Prisma Access, GlobalProtect, IPSec, SSL decryption, PKI).